git-leaf/passphrase-ua/docs/prd.md

 #### 2. About/FAQ Page
 - Explanation of Diceware method (link to [original](https://theworld.com/~reinhold/diceware.html))
-- Why Ukrainian dictionaries matter
+- Why Ukrainian wordlists matter
 - How the generator works (security, privacy)
 - Links to source code
 - Credits and acknowledgments